raajrajnish/Neo4J/README.md

 The Neo4j property graph database model consists of:
   - **Nodes** describe entities (discrete objects) of a domain.
 Nodes can have zero or more labels to define (classify) what kind of nodes they are.
-  - **Relationships** describe a connection between a source node and a target node.
-Relationships always have a direction (one direction).
-Relationships must have a type (one type) to define (classify) what type of relationship they are.
-Nodes and relationships can have properties (key-value pairs), which further describe them.

 **Nodes**